Feeling Anxious, Overwhelmed or

 RESULT:

 Taylor described their anxiety at a 80% when they attended the first session and now rates it at 10%.
-Taylor is more productive at work and feels confident in their abilities to communicate what they really want or need without being riddled with anxiety.
+They are more productive at work and feel confident in their abilities to communicate what they really want or need without being riddled with anxiety.
+They are no longer filled with "what if..." or unrelenting thoughts and physical symptoms that hold them back from participating in life.

 Trauma.